 While the exterior of the People’s Palace looks somewhat like a classical Greek revival building on steroids, the building’s interior is where the excessive opulence really shines.
 The Palatul Parlamentului contains 1,100 rooms and is loaded with thick marble columns, staircases & crystal chandeliers.
 There’s so many lights in the Romanian parliament that most of the ornate chandeliers aren’t even turned on during tours, otherwise the electricity bill would be too high.

 There’s a lot to love about the oldest part of Bucharest.
 Historic buildings house great restaurants, pubs and shops, and by night, this area becomes one of the liveliest in all of Europe.
-Bucharest is becoming a hot spot for bachelor parties, but it’s also great fun for a group of friends or couples who like to enjoy drinks out.
+Bucharest is becoming a hot spot for bachelor parties, but it’s also good fun for a group of friends or couples who want to enjoy nightlife.

-Romanian food is hearty and flavourful.
+Romanian food is hearty and flavorful.
 A couple Romanian dishes competed for the best meal of a trip that also included France and Belgium.
-A beef stew called Tocana de Vita with Mamaliga (polenta with cheese), which we ate at Hanu Lui Manuc in the old town of Bucharest was phenomenal.
-The dish had been marinating for 12 hours, and rivalled the best stews we’ve eaten in France, Belgium or elsewhere.
+Try a beef stew called Tocana de Vita with Mamaliga (polenta with cheese) at Hanu Lui Manuc in the old town of Bucharest.
+The stew marinates for 12 hours, and rivals the best stew you’ll encounter anywhere in the world.

 We also loved some of the Romanian desserts.
 We found wonderfully fresh and delicious pastries from a couple middle eastern patisseries, and some of the Romanian patisseries were also very good.
 Sweet pretzels (covrigi) are one of the most common Romanian desserts, with honey and walnut and chocolate being two of the most prevalent flavors.

 Vegetarian travelers often complain that Romanian food is too meaty.
-While this is generally the case, most restaurants in Bucharest and Brasov, Transylvania had nice salad choices on their menus.
+While this is generally the case, most restaurants in Bucharest and Brasov, Transylvania have nice salad choices on their menus.
 To balance our meals, we often shared a hearty meat dish and a salad main, often comparable to a Greek salad.
 This is a good idea for couples trying to stay relatively healthy while traveling around Romania.
 While Bucharest isn’t the best destination for vegetarians, there are suitable options.

 The legend of Dracula stems from the work of Irish writer Bram Stoker.
 Stoker never actually visited Transylvania, but based on his readings, images, and creativity, he penned a brilliant tale of a menacing vampire who feasted from atop Bran Castle.
 The character of Dracula was inspired by Vlad the Impaler (Vlad Tepes), who ruthlessly ruled areas of Transylvania during the mid 1400’s.